naptha/tesseract.js/README.md

 })
 ```

-## ImageLike
-The main Tesseract.js functions take an `image` parameter, which should be something that is 'image-like'.
-That means `image` should be
-- an `img` element or querySelector that matches an `img` element
-- a `video` element or querySelector that matches a `video` element
-- a `canvas` element or querySelector that matches a `canvas` element
-- a CanvasRenderingContext2D (returned by `canvas.getContext('2d')`)
-- the absolute `url` of an image from the same website that is running your script.
-Browser security policies don't allow access to the content of images from other websites :(

 ## Tesseract.recognize(image: [ImageLike](#imagelike)[, options]) -> [TesseractJob](#tesseractjob)
 Figures out what words are in `image`, where the words are in `image`, etc.